 - The brain is still developing rapidly — especially areas responsible for decision-making, impulse control, and memory.

-- Circadian rhythms begin shifting slightly later in some children approaching puberty — making it tempting to stay up late.
+- Circadian rhythms can begin shifting a bit later in some children approaching puberty — making it tempting to stay up late.

-Despite these shifts, maintaining an early enough bedtime ensures children don’t lose essential deep sleep cycles necessary for growth hormones secretion.
+Despite these shifts, maintaining an early enough bedtime helps children get the sleep they need for healthy development and daytime functioning.

 Consequences of Insufficient Sleep in Preteens